nilx/megawave/README.txt

     cc module.cmd.o libmw3-mymodules.a -lmw3-modules
     -lmw3 -lmw3-x11 -lmw3-cmdline -o module

-Using dynamic links for the local modules archive is not recommended.
+Using dynamic links for the local modules is not recommended.

 Note that such compilations now require the modules to be ANSI compliant code, with all the required headers included.